The best budgeting apps of 2021

 All these features allow you and your partner to fully communicate about your finances, and to use the app to budget and keep everything in one place so nothing gets forgotten.
 It might even help you avoid some of those tough-to-have conversations at the dinner table.

-Other great features of Honeydue include adding bills and their due dates to a calendar, so both you and your partner receive reminders.
+Other great features of Honeydue include adding bills and their due dates to a calendar so both you and your partner receive reminders.
 This can help you manage your household expenses to ensure there’s money in your accounts to pay any upcoming bills.

 While Honeydue doesn’t feature all of the bells and whistles of some of the other apps on our list, for an entirely free app, it’s a great option for couples.
 With its communication capabilities and notification features, Honeydue will help you and your partner stay on track without unknowingly spending more than your household can afford.

-Best full picture budgeting app: Mint (free)
+Best full-picture budgeting app: Mint (free)

-There’s a good chance that you’ve already heard of Mint, as it’s one of the most well-known money management apps out there — and it’s easy to see why.
-This completely free app offers the longest list of features of any app, while neatly laying out all your financial information.
+There’s a good chance you’ve already heard of Mint, as it’s one of the most well-known money management apps out there — and it’s easy to see why.
+This completely free app offers the longest list of features of any app while neatly laying out all your financial information.

 Mint’s setup process is extremely easy, even for those who aren’t tech savvy, as it pulls in all your bank account, credit card and investment account information.
 At any time, you can check Mint and see how much money you have across all your accounts.

 The app allows you to categorize your transactions across all your accounts to paint a clearer picture of your spending habits.
-This feature also helps when sorting Venmo transactions — which many apps don’t link to — as you can differentiate between the $50 you earned helping your friend move, and the $50 you were reimbursed after paying for lunch.
+This feature also helps when sorting Venmo transactions — which many apps don’t link to — as you can differentiate between the $50 you earned helping your friend move and the $50 you were reimbursed after paying for lunch.

 Although the app provides a ton of information, one of Mint’s most useful features is its budgeting tool.
-Based on your spending habits and average spending in each category, Mint will provide a monthly budget that it thinks you should adhere to, which can help you not only budget better, but also save you money.
+Based on your spending habits and average spending in each category, Mint will provide a monthly budget that it thinks you should adhere to, which can help you not only budget better but also save you money.
 Of course, you can customize the budget based on your particular needs and desires, but having the system guide you can be extremely helpful, especially if you aren’t sure where to start.

-Then, Mint will monitor your progress and send you notifications if you go over your budget in any category.
+Then Mint will monitor your progress and send you notifications if you go over your budget in any category.
 It’s also very easy to log into Mint on a daily basis, see your individual progress and track any goals you’ve set up.

 Another unique Mint feature is that all users get a free credit score.
 While you can get your credit score for free from several sources, having your score provided along with all your expenses is a nice bonus.
 You can update your credit score every three months through the app, which can help you stay on top of all the major aspects of your score, such as your outstanding bills and total available credit.